-Albuquerque mayoral candidate and City Councilor Louie Sanchez loaned his campaign $150,000 in June, but his 2025 financial disclosure filed the same month shows no income sources.
+Albuquerque mayoral candidate and City Councilor Louie Sanchez loaned his campaign $150,000 in June, but his financial disclosures filed the same month did not report the loan and years of previous disclosures never listed liquid assets sufficient to fund it.
 The gap raises transparency questions as voters prepare for the November election.

-Campaign finance records show Sanchez has contributed $160,000 to his mayoral run, including the single $150,000 loan.
-The amount is more than the$33,654 salary he earns as a city councilor and more than the $146,081 annual salary of the mayor’s office he is seeking.
+Campaign finance records show Sanchez has contributed $160,000 to his mayoral run, including the single $150,000 loan he reported transferring to his campaign on June 2, 2025.
+The amount is more than the $33,654 salary he earns as a city councilor and more than the $146,081 annual salary of the mayor’s office he is seeking.

 Sanchez’s sources of income